armory/docs-cdaas/content/en/cd-as-a-service/_index.md

 linkTitle: Armory CD-as-a-Service
 no_list: true
 description: >
-  Use Armory CD-as-a-Service to continuously deliver your apps to your Kubernetes clusters.
-CD-as-a-Service (CDaaS) integrates with external automation tools like GitHub and Jenkins so you can create your own CI/CD pipelines.
+  Armory CD-as-a-Service is a single control plane that enables deployment to multiple Kubernetes clusters using CD-as-a-Service's secure, one-way Kubernetes agents.
+These agents facilitate multi-cluster orchestration and advanced deployment strategies, such as canary and blue/green, for your apps.
 ---

-Armory CD-as-a-Service is a single control plane that enables deployment to multiple Kubernetes clusters using CD-as-a-Service's secure agents.
-These agents facilitate multi-cluster orchestration and advanced deployment strategies, such as canary and blue/green, for your apps.

-(insert Nicole's graphic)
+@TODO IMPLEMENT NICOLE'S DESIGN ON THE TOP-LEVEL INDEX.HTML.

+Armory CD-as-a-Service delivers intelligent deployment-as-a-service that supports advanced deployment strategies so developers can focus on building great code rather than deploying it.
+By automating code deployment across all of your Kubernetes environments, Armory CD-as-a-Service removes demands on developers and reduces the risk of service disruptions due to change failures.
+It does this by seamlessly integrating pre-production verification tasks with advanced production deployment strategies.
+This mitigates risks by providing deployment flexibility while limiting blast radius, which leads to a better customer experience.
+Best of all, Armory CD-as-a-Service doesn’t require migrating to a new deployment platform.
+It easily plugs into any existing SDLC.

+{{< figure src="/images/cdaas/cdaas-arch.png" alt="CD-as-a-Service High-Level Architecture" height="75%" width="75%" >}}

+The [Armory CDaaS](https://www.armory.io/products/continuous-deployment-as-a-service/) product page contains a full list of features and pricing.

 {{< cardpane >}}